-The aim of explainable AI (XAI) research is to study methods that explain the behaviour of AI models~\cite{guidotti2018}.
+The aim of explainable AI (XAI) research is to study methods that explain the decisions and behaviour of AI models commonly referred to as ``black boxes''~\cite{guidotti2018}.
 The field has developed various explanation methods over the years to explain different types of tasks and models.
-Yet, explanations are only meaningful in front of an audience.
-This human aspect was often neglected in XAI studies~\cite{rong2024hcxai, nauta2023from}.
-To overcome this gap, Human-centred XAI (HCXAI) emphasises the human in the explanation process and focuses on user perspectives in XAI~\cite{ehsan2020hcxai}.
-In HCXAI, explanations of black-box models are studied holistically as sociotechnical systems centred around the user~\cite{ehsan2024who}.
+Yet, AI explanations are only meaningful if they are interpretable by the intended users in a way that informs or supports their decision-making.
+This human aspect was often neglected in early XAI studies~\cite{rong2024hcxai, nauta2023from}.
+In the Human-centred XAI (HCXAI) field, explanations of black-box models are studied holistically as sociotechnical systems centred around the human who is interested in the explanation~\cite{ehsan2024who}.
 HCXAI explores how to design AI technology and explanations that focus on user understanding and practicality~\cite{ehsan2020hcxai}.
 Work in this area covers multiple aspects that affect the user, e.g. human-AI-collaboration~\cite{kim2023help, shen2023convxai, taesiri2022visual, lakkaraju2022rethinking}, design guidelines~\cite{liao2020questionbank, hadash2022improving, wang2019designing}, evaluation of human understanding of explanations~\cite{rong2024hcxai, kim2022hive, hadash2022improving, rutjes2019considerations} and understanding user needs and requirements~\cite{juneja2024dissecting, kaur2020interpreting, brennen2020what, jin2023invisible}.
-Our work contributes to the HCXAI field by proposing an early consideration of user needs to inform ongoing research in XAI methods.
-We focus particularly on TDA explanations which have not been explored widely in HCXAI before.